jackokring/doris.nvim/README.md

 along with some extras.
 The `plenary.async.control` is `sync`.
 A general wrapper around `coroutine`, for more `async`/`await` style coding.

-## Object
+## Class

 Various classes placed in the `_G` context.
-This relies on the plenary OOP library, and includes some `Nad` monad/comonad functional programming bits.
+This relies on the plenary OOP library.
-Overriding `conad()`, `new()` and using `class()` maybe is useful.

-I mean there is no identity monad, as tables are not bare types like integers.
-It does include a `Term` type though if `nil` terminated lists and things are not your bag.
-Kind of a multi-false paradigm, or is that multi-true?

 Everyone's class implementation in Lua is kind of strange.

 ## Bus